Barclays slashes price target on Flex Ltd [FLEX] – find out why.

-Flex Ltd [NASDAQ: FLEX] stock went on a downward path that fall over -0.70% on Thursday, amounting to a one-week price increase of more than 1.14%.
+Flex Ltd [NASDAQ: FLEX] gained 0.04% on the last trading session, reaching $26.81 price per share at the time.
 The company report on November 9, 2023 at 8:05 AM that Flex Honored by Cisco with 2023 EMS Partner of the Year Award.

 Flex (NASDAQ: FLEX) announced it received Cisco’s 2023 Electronic Manufacturing Services (EMS) Partner of the Year award.
 Cisco presented the distinguished award at its annual Supplier Appreciation Event (SAE), which celebrates the accomplishments and contributions of its supply chain partners.
 Flex was recognized for demonstrating exceptional business performance, responsiveness, and collaboration on key supply chain initiatives.